hugsy/gef/docs/commands/heap.md

 ### `heap arenas` command ###

-Multi-threaded programs have different arenas, and the only knowledge of the `main_arena` is not enough. `gef` therefore provides the `arena` sub-commands to help you list all the arenas allocated in your program **at the moment you call the command**.
+Multi-threaded programs have different arenas, and the knowledge of the `main_arena` is not enough. `gef` therefore provides the `arena` sub-commands to help you list all the arenas allocated in your program **at the moment you call the command**.